2024 Solar Incentives Guide for Lakeland, TN - Tax Credits & Rebates

 Federal Solar Incentives

-The ITC can be applied to solar panels installed after January 1, 2006, on a primary or secondary residence in the United States that you own.
-Initially, the credit applied to 30% of the total cost – for panels, labor, equipment and accessories – although the percentage may range from 26-30%, depending on the installation date of your solar system.
-There is no cap on the claim amount.
+The ITC applies to solar systems installed after January 1, 2006, on a primary or secondary residence in the United States that you own.
+Originally, the tax credit was for 30% of the total cost – for panels, labor, equipment and accessories – although it may range from 26-30%, depending on when your solar system was installed.
+There is no cap on the amount you can claim.

-In August 2022, the Inflation Reduction Act expanded and extended the ITC, now dubbed the Clean Energy Credit.
-Homeowners can now qualify for a credit of 30% of the total solar system installation costs for projects that began after January 1, 2022, and will be finished by the end of 2032.
-The percentage will then decrease on a yearly basis until the Clean Energy Credit expires in 2035.
-The expansion also makes it easier to get credit for energy storage systems, beginning in 2023.
+In August 2022, the Inflation Reduction Act expanded and extended the ITC, now referred to as the Clean Energy Credit.
+Homeowners can now qualify for a credit equal to 30% of the total solar system installation costs for projects that began after January 1, 2022, and will be finished by the end of 2032.
+The credit percentage will then decrease on a yearly basis until the Clean Energy Credit ends in 2035.
+Starting in 2023, it will also be easier to obtain credits for energy storage systems with the new act.

 Click here to learn more about the new Inflation Reduction Act.
-The best way to understand how the new Clean Energy Credit applies to you is to talk with your local Lakeland solar panel installers.
+The best way to understand how the new Clean Energy Credit applies to you is to talk with your local Lakeland solar panel installation expert.

 State & Local Solar Incentives

-Some solar incentives may be offered at the local or state level.
+Some solar incentives may be provided by state and local governments.
 Like with federal incentives, these can include rebates, tax credits and more.
 Certain incentives are ongoing, while others might only be available for a limited time.
 Incentives might be offered by the Tennessee government, or by your county or municipality.

 Next Steps for Installing Solar in Lakeland